 - Trapezoid fracture.
 This is a rare fracture and can occur when a force is applied along the line of the second metacarpal, the bone that joins further up the hand with the index finger.

 - Pisiform fracture.
 The pisiform is a small bone, which sits inside the tendon of a forearm muscle.
 This kind of bone is known as a sesamoid bone.
 A fall on the little finger side of the palm may cause a pisiform fracture.

 - Dislocations.
 A large number of injury patterns can occur and often involve the lunate bone.
-Difficult to diagnose, it is important to get an expert opinion and the right management for future function of the wrist.
+Difficult to diagnose, it is important to get an expert opinion and the right management so that the wrist works normally again.

 Treatment of Wrist Fracture

 As with all suspected fractures, medical attention should be sought as soon as possible.
 X-ray will help confirm the nature of the injury and manipulation, plaster cast, surgery or a combination of treatments may be required.